 “Watching the training and the dedication of both the trainers and rescue teams was inspirational,” commented Rusty.
 “Lunch was served and friendships were fostered.
 Some had never climbed a tree before, while other municipalities had highly experienced rescue teams.
 Regardless, everyone left with more knowledge and exposure that will hopefully save a life.”

 Production, Dangerous, Prepared.

 Losing a member of our industry is devastating, but when that tragedy leads to inspiration, some of the pain is lifted.
 The Georgia Arborist Association is dedicated to looking ahead with more training and more communication.
 The organization has donated climbing equipment to fire departments that did not have money in their budget to pay for it.
-Many ideas were been shared during the training, and everyone involved, arborists and firefighters alike, came away with an enhanced sense of cooperation and improved skills in aerial rescue.
+Many ideas were shared during the training, and everyone involved, arborists and firefighters alike, came away with an enhanced sense of cooperation and improved skills in aerial rescue.
 Hopefully a third watchword will become even more closely associated with the terms “production” and “dangerous” when referring to the arboriculture industry.
 That word is “prepared.”

 Mark Duntemann Presentation, "Tree Risk Management for Georgia Communities," Gwinnett Tech, 3/16/17.